Train your way to Financial Fitness, by Shannon McLay

 STEP 4: Create fun strategies to fix these problems

-Shannon realises it is often necessary to think outside the box, minimise these problems and find replacement activities and behaviours; sometimes, we resist because we don’t want to feel deprived of our expenditures and habits.
-She even suggests rewarding ourselves each time we adjust, minimise or remove a bad habit and/or unsustainable expenditure.
+Shannon realizes it is often necessary to think outside the box, minimize these problems, and find replacement activities and behaviors; sometimes, we resist because we don’t want to feel deprived of our expenditures and habits.
+She even suggests rewarding ourselves each time we adjust, minimize, or remove a bad habit and/or unsustainable expenditure.
 She warns us about friends or family that might tempt us with old spending habits.
-As such, it is important to take the necessary steps to strengthen our new habits.
+As such, taking the necessary steps to strengthen our new habits is important.

 STEP 5: monitor the progress

-We must check our progress once a week, once a month and ultimately once a quarter.
+We must check our progress once a week, monthly, and ultimately once a quarter.
 The first goal of financially fat people is to become financially skinny.
 After that, we can focus on the more detailed program of financially skinny people to become financially fit and ultimately perform the financially fit program to improve and maintain our financial health.

 The book is an effective self-help manual that guides the reader in identifying his/her fitness type and provides a blueprint for taking action.
 We like the analogy of financial fitness and physical fitness.
 Like physical fitness, financial fitness is an active process.
 It requires action: no blame, no excuses.

-If you like the contents of the book as we do, we definitely suggest buying it.
+If you like her take on personal finance as I do, I suggest buying her.
 You can easily get it on Amazon.